Sonesta International Hotels

 Sonesta International Hotels Corporation is an American hotel company based in Newton, Massachusetts.
-Founded in 1937, Sonesta operates in eight countries and has over 1,200 properties as of 2023.
-It is the 8th-largest hotel company in the United States.
-Sonesta's largest hotels are in Los Angeles, Houston, Chicago and New Orleans.
+Founded in 1937, the company operates in eight countries and has over 1,200 properties as of 2023.

 History

 In 1937, real estate mogul A.M.
 "Sonny" Sonnabend pooled his resources with six other investors to purchase the Preston Beach Hotel in Swampscott, Massachusetts.
 Sonnabend personally managed the hotel and began focusing on the hospitality industry.
 Over the following years, Sonnabend invested in other hotel properties, which he managed through Sonnabend Operated Hotels in 1944.

 He purchased a series of properties in Florida, including the Palm Beach Biltmore and the Palm Beach Country Club, from oil magnate Henry Latham Doherty in 1944.
 Around the same time, he also purchased a series of hotels in Cleveland, Ohio, from Robert R. Young, including the Terminal Tower and Hotel Cleveland.
 Sonnabend Operated Hotels expanded west in 1948, when Sonnabend purchased the Edgewater Beach Hotel in Chicago.
 In 1953, he purchased the Plaza Hotel in Manhattan from hotelier Conrad Hilton for a reported $15 million.

 In 1956, Sonnabend merged Sonnabend Operated Hotels with Childs Company, forming the Hotel Corporation of America.
 The company purchased the Mayflower Hotel in Washington, D.C., that year.
 The first Charterhouse Hotel was opened in Bangor, Maine, in 1957.
 Twenty-five other Charterhouse Hotels were built between 1957 and 1983.
 Beginning in the late 1950s, the name "Sonesta" became affiliated with hotels in the US and abroad.
 In 1968, the corporation began to grow internationally with the construction of the Sonesta Montreal.
 In 1969, the first Royal Sonesta Hotel was built in New Orleans.

 In 1970, the Hotel Corporation of America was rebranded Sonesta International Hotels.
 The name "Sonesta" was a portmanteau of A.M.
 Sonnabend's nickname "Sonny" and his wife Esther's name.
 The company introduced "Just Us Kids", a children's club program, in 1975.
 The Sonesta Art Collection, formed in 1976, was one of the first corporate hotel programs to showcase original art.
 As of 2012, the collection included over 7,000 works of original art.

 Throughout the 1980s and 1990s, Sonesta built several hotel properties in Egypt, and began operating Nile cruises.
 In the 1990s and 2000s, the company opened several new hotels in South America and the Caribbean.